 He is blessed with a supportive community and loves to give back for all he has been given.
 Brantly does not dwell on what he has been through and prefers to think of how he can help others.
 With a love for random acts of kindness, he enjoys paying for the take-out orders of people behind his family in restaurant lines, takes lunch or snacks to his local police and fire departments, collects toys for WVU Medicine Children’s, and holds doors for others even when it is difficult for him to open the door himself.
 He even helps restaurant wait staff clear tables.
 Overall, Brantly has a heart of gold, a love for life, and a strong will that keeps him going when things get a little tough.

-Brantly is WVU Medicine Children’s 2020 Children’s Miracle Network Champion Child.
+Brantly was the WVU Medicine Children’s 2020 Children’s Miracle Network Champion Child.